There are several ways of playing the board game Scythe on PC. This article reviews the Digital Edition that can be found on the Steam platform.

 Scythe: Digital Edition is a full port version of the board game.
 That means all the rules and artwork are implemented accurately.
 The game looks and plays just like its tabletop brother.
 As I have already reviewed Scythe, I won’t go into more detail here.
-Digital Edition is now just over a year old and received plenty of patches already.
+Digital Edition has received plenty of patches already and is a matured and well-polished piece of software.

 - Gameplay speed.
 This is pretty much self-explanatory.
 The computer does all the calculations automatically and it frees up a lot of time.
 That means you can play more games in the same period.

-- In multiplayer, every faction has a separate time bank for its turns, which encourages against stalling and keeps the game flowing smoothly.
+- In multiplayer, every faction has a separate time bank for its turns, which prevents stalling and keeps the game flowing smoothly.

 - Rozalski’s art style is brilliantly ported.
-All the illustrations on cards are here.
-Miniatures and mechs are now painted in detail and look very nice and different for each faction.
+All the illustrations on the cards are here.
+Miniatures and mechs are now painted in detail and look even better and different for each faction.

 - Invaders from Afar is the only expansion available, but it’s not included in the base game and must be bought separately.